Kaltsoon/data-management-and-databases/exercises/relational-model-exercises-2.md

 Give examples of two _candidate keys_, one _alternate key_, and one _primary key_.
 In your examples, use attributes of the following relation schema:

 <pre>
-Employee (employeeNumber, loginName, givenName, familyName)
+Employee (employeeNumber, username, givenName, familyName)
 </pre>